 S. B. Kennedy - Curator, Ulster Museum

 Kevin divides his time between Ireland and the United States painting the landscape and portrait commissions.
 To schedule a visit to Kevin’s studio in County Clare, Ireland, please send an email to let us know when you would like to visit or plan to be in the area.
 We are just about a five minute drive from Lahinch, 40 minutes from Limerick or about an hour from Galway.

 Works for sale in America www.haganfineart.com

-Workshops-Please visit the Studio and Workshop Page to learn about schedule and costs at the drop down arrow at the top of this page.
-See More.
+Workshops-Please visit the Studio and Workshop Page to learn about schedule and costs top of page.